gregmsanderson/fly-live-beats/docs/7-aws-which-compute-service.md

 ECS lets you run a container.
 Two services can provide the _capacity_ to run that container: Fargate and EC2:

 - ECS tasks run on _Fargate_ is the default option.
 It's now pre-selected for new ECS clusters.
 That is the "serverless" approach.
 It provides more abstraction.
 You only pay when the task is running.
 But when it _is_ running, that compute costs more.
 - ECS tasks can instead run on _EC2_.
 Using EC2 to provide the capacity lets you pick from a much larger number of instances.
 It gives you greater control.
-Plus its cheaper.
+Plus it's cheaper.
 However it is more complex to manage as you are then responsible for provisioning EC2 instances and have to ensure you have _sufficient_ capacity for your container(s).

-:confused:
+Both sound complicated.
 Ideally we'd like a service which (like Fly.io) can take _in_ a `Dockerfile` and _return_ a load-balanced TLS endpoint.

-Arguably that would be the newest compute service [App Runner](https://aws.amazon.com/apprunner/).
+Arguably _that_ would be the newest compute service [App Runner](https://aws.amazon.com/apprunner/).
 Like Fly.io, it provides automated deployments, load-balancing, auto-scaling, logs, custom domains and certificate management.
 Its usage model is also similar, billing on vCPU and memory.
 Behind the scenes it runs on top of ECS and Fargate however we should not need to know that.

 With App Runner you pay a separate price for compute (vCPU-hour) and memory (GB-hour).
 The smallest configuration being 0.25 vCPU and 0.5 GB.
 It's billed per-second, with a one-minute minimum.
 There is an additional small fee for enabling automatic deployments and then a per-minute fee for building.
 The main appeal is its ability to scale to zero when idle.
 The trade-off is the additional price for the convenience.
 AppRunner is ~60% more than ECS+Fargate for the equivalent compute power.